When Lake Superior Roars

 I was back in the game again.

-I limped across the channel in the black of the night on a shredded prop at 7 knots in the heaviest seas I’ve ever been in.
+In the black of the night, I limped across the channel toward Stockton Island on a shredded prop at 7 knots in the heaviest seas I’ve ever been in.
 The bow would climb until it felt impossibly vertical, then I would drop into the trough of the next swell.

 As I rounded the southeast tip of Stockton, I felt for the first time I was going to make it.
 I asked the Coast Guard to stand down.